ExtendRealityLtd/Tilia.Interactions.SnapZone.Unity/Documentation/API/SnapZoneConfigurator.md

 #### ActivationArea

-The [ActivationValidator] that determines if the activation of the zone is valid.
+The [SnapZoneActivator] that determines if the activation area.

 ##### Declaration